 Sunscreen vs. Sunblock

 Technically speaking, sunscreens use chemicals to absorb UV rays so they don’t penetrate the skin, while sunblocks use minerals, such as titanium dioxide or zinc oxide to physically deflect rays from the skin.
 However, these terms are often used interchangeably, so it’s a little confusing.
-Case in point: all of the recommended kids’ “sunscreens” below are technically sunblocks.
-But they’re called sunscreens.
+Case in point: all of the recommended kids’ “sunscreens” below are technically sunblocks, but many refer to them as “mineral sunscreens.”
 So, yeah, just… FYI.

 Sunblocks are generally recommended for babies and children (over sunscreens) by pediatricians, advocacy groups, environmentalists, etc. for various reasons [read more below in “sunscreen controversies“].

-The general sentiment is something like this: “A natural mineral (aka physical) sunblock is, by far, the safest option to get your SPF.
+The general sentiment is this: natural mineral (aka physical) sunblock is, by far, the safest option to get your SPF.
 The minerals zinc and titanium sit on the skin’s surface and reflect sun rays out away from the body like tin foil.
-Chemical ingredients [found in sunscreens] are absorbed into the skin to deal with sun rays in a chemically reactive process in the skin cell itself, with potentially unintended and harmful consequences to the skin and body,” says Kim Walls, M.S.

 Screens and blocks for kids come in lotions, sprays, and sticks.